• Skip to main content

 These factory fats are expanding your backside with every spread of the knife on your morning toast whether you realize it or not.

-The rancid omega-6 fats primarily found in the Western diet come from soy, corn, cottonseed, and canola oil (which also contains rancid omega-3 fats) and are a category of polyunsaturated oils found in seeds and grains.
+The rancid seed oils that constitute the primary fats in the Western diet come from soy, corn, rice bran, cottonseed, sunflower, safflower, and canola (which also contains rancid omega-3 fat).

-While eating seeds and grains is not a bad thing, concentrating the oils from them is.
+While eating seeds and grains in whole food form is not a bad thing, concentrating the oils from them is.

 Here’s where the “fat” part comes in.